ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/03--from-gang-of-four--creational-design-patterns/terms.md

 Creational design pattens (from the Gang of Four):

-- factory
+- factories
-- builder
+- builders
-- prototype
+- prototypes
-- singleton
+- singletons
-- object pool
+- object pools